 - A history of your pet’s previous treatments

-- Any medications your pet is currently or recently taken
+- Any medications (in their original labeled containers) that your pet is currently or has recently taken

-- If your pet is staying for a procedure, please bring medications or special dietary needs.
-You may bring a favorite blanket or toy, please refrain from bringing irreplaceable items
+- If your pet is staying for a procedure, please bring medications (in their original labeled containers) or special dietary needs.
+We do not accept raw diets.
+You may bring a favorite blanket or toy; however, please refrain from bringing irreplaceable items.

 Please note that each patient must be seen by one of our surgeons for an initial evaluation.
 The initial visit is a fundamental part of the VRSP continuum of care, and it sets the foundation for a successful treatment plan.